Toyota Kata: The Improvement Kata

-In contrast to approaches that attempt to predict the path and focus on implementation, the improvement kata builds on discovery that occurs along the way.
-Teams using the improvement kata learn as they strive to reach a target condition, and adapt based on what they are learning.
+In contrast to approaches that attempt to predict the path and focus on implementation, the Improvement Kata builds on discovery that occurs along the way.
+Teams using the Improvement Kata learn as they strive to reach a target condition, and adapt based on what they are learning.

-Toyota Kata submits that the improvement-kata pattern of thinking and behavior is universal; applicable not only in business but in education, politics, daily living, etc..
+Toyota Kata submits that the Improvement Kata pattern of thinking and behavior is universal; applicable not only in business but in education, politics, daily living, etc..
 The book's underlying message is that when people practice and learn a kata for how to proceed through unclear territory, they don't need to fear the obstacles, changes and unknowns they encounter.
 Rather than trying to hold on to a sense of certainty based on one's perspective, people can derive confidence from a kata for working through uncertainty.

 The notion of Improvement Kata as a process of continuous improvement contributed also to the formation of the DevOps movement.

 The Coaching Kata

-The coaching kata is a routine used to teach the improvement kata and requires prior experience with practicing the improvement kata.
+The Coaching Kata is a routine used to teach the improvement kata and requires prior experience with practicing the Improvement Kata.
+The teaching approach embodied in the improvement kata within the Toyota model emphasizes a continuous, respectful mentor-mentee relationship.
+This method is centered around several key principles: